VerisimilitudeX/DNAnalyzer/README.md

 ### DNA

 DNA, present in every cell of the body, holds the blueprint for creating over 200 distinct cell types.
 Like a programming language, it is exclusive to living organisms.
-With the aid of Artificial Intelligence and Machine Learning, we can decode and comprehend DNA, leading to potentially life-saving discoveries and valuable insights. :D
+With the aid of Artificial Intelligence and Machine Learning, we can decode and comprehend DNA, leading to potentially life-saving discoveries and valuable insights.

 ### Databases